Carotid Artery Disease

 The only real way to tell is to have a scan.
 The best scan is a duplex ultrasound scan of the neck arteries.
 This is pain free, non-invasive, quick and easy to perform.
 Sometimes, this is used in combination with a CT scan or MRI scan depending on the disease seen.

-How can I reduce my risk of suffering a stroke?
+How can I reduce my risk of having a stroke?

 The key management for people who have a narrowed carotid artery, but no symptoms, is lifestyle change and correcting risk factors.
 You MUST stop smoking, receive adequate treatment for high blood pressure and diabetes and lose weight if appropriate.
 You will need to start taking two specific tablets; an ‘anti-platelet’, usually clopidogrel, which thins the blood in a similar way to aspirin; the second is a statin tablet, which keeps the cholesterol under control.
 Some patients with a significant but asymptomatic narrowing of the carotid artery may also benefit from surgery (carotid endarterectomy) to reduce the risk of stroke, in addition to medical management.
 The benefits versus risk associated with surgery vary between individuals and a number of parameters influence this decision.
 If you have symptoms, you need to be seen urgently by the stroke team in your nearest hospital (usually referred by your GP or the Emergency Department) for further assessment.
 They will perform various tests including blood tests, CT or MRI scan of the brain, ECG, and a carotid duplex scan.
 If appropriate, you will be referred onto vascular surgery for consideration of a carotid endarterectomy operation.